DinnerFlow logo DinnerFlow ← Back to DinnerFlow

 One app for the whole household.

-Built around the three shared surfaces every family meal plan needs — a shared library, a shared calendar, and a shared list.
-Coming soon to Google Play.
+Built around the three shared surfaces every family meal plan needs, a shared library, a shared calendar, and a shared list.
+Now available on Google Play.

 See the full feature set